miztiik/aws-real-time-use-cases/templates/interview_topics.md

    > I wrote an script to automate routine ops works - like health checking apps
    > I am building a "Cloud Centre of Excellance (CCoE)" for a big enterprise

+1. What are you most proud of about your work?

+   > _Examples:_
+   > I actively contribute to open source projects & community
+   > I am a recognized contributor in StackOverflow/Github/Kaggle
+   > My automation script for consistent db backups is used by many organisations
+   > I mentored/trained more than 100+ people all over the world
+   > I fixed a long pending complex production issue and saved \$10K per day

 1. What does your tools belt look like?

    > _Examples:_